 - Design you Landscape Accordingly: Make sure that your yard is sloping away from your foundation wall.
 Change the grade of your yard by adding soil until the grade is highest at the house’s perimeter.
 This will encourage water to runoff and away from your basement walls.

 - Gutter Systems: Most importantly, take a look at your gutter system.
 Gutters are important for diverting water away from your home.
 If your gutters are clogged, or failing in any way, this can lead to serious problems, such as a basement flooding.
 Therefore, it is important to clean out your gutters, to ensure there are no clogs.
-Installing gutter protection, such as LeafFilter’s micromesh system, will help prevent your gutters from clogging and eliminate the need to climb a ladder to maintain your gutter system.
+Installing gutter protection, such as LeafFilter’s micromesh system, will help prevent your gutters from clogging.